 - Web and Worker roles in Microsoft Azure

-You can help us prioritize the addition of new features by voting or adding a new suggestion on our feedback page.
+Help us prioritize new features by voting or by adding a new suggestion on our feedback page.

 Malware Assessment data collection details